Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 }

-# Handles serving "live" data when the integrated webserver can't be reached
+# Serve "live" data from the disk when the integrated webserver can't be reached

 location @server-offline {